North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- North Texas and its opponents have gone over the current 57.5-point total in three of nine games this season.
+- North Texas has combined with its opponents to score more than 57.5 points in three of nine games this season.

-- The combined points per game average of the two teams, 46.9, is 10.6 points fewer than Saturday's over/under.
+- The two teams combine to score 46.9 points per game, 10.6 less than the over/under in this contest.

-- These two squads surrender a combined 69 points per game, 11.5 more than this contest's over/under.
+- This contest's total is 11.5 points under the 69 these two squads combine to give up per game in 2021.

-- The average total in Mean Green games this season is 61.5, 4.0 points above Saturday's total of 57.5.
+- The average total in Mean Green games this season is 61.5, 4.0 points more than Saturday's over/under of 57.5.

 - In 2021, games involving the Panthers have averaged a total of 58.2 points, 0.7 more than the set total in this contest.